 "Gymnasium" is an ancient Greek word meaning "place of nakedness."
 In the ancient outdoor gymnasium where teachers such as Socrates hung out, students strove to achieve a well developed mind in a well developed body.
 The nude College Greek Athletic Meet is continuing that tradition.
 This year's events are not just for athletes, but for all.
 No experience needed.
 Everyone is encouraged to come out and give it the good old college try.
 To experience the freedom of the ancient Greek athletics, all you need to do is pack your birthday suit.

 WHAT?
-Eighteenth annual nude College Greek Athletic Meet.
+Twenty-first annual nude College Greek Athletic Meet.
 That's Greek as in the ancient times, as authentic as possible.

 WHO?
 Individuals (no official teams) from 17 nearby colleges, as well as any students visiting Florida for spring break.
 (As many as 50 people have come from 11 states.)
 While Classics students and track stars are especially welcome, NO EXPERIENCE IS NEEDED.
 Entry classifications are male athletes, male non-athletes, female athletes and female non-athletes.

 WHERE?
 Near Monticello, Florida, on the grounds of Tallahassee Naturally, a long-established nudist park.

 WHEN?
 Sunday, April 3, 2016.
 (Rain date: April 10).

 WHY?
 To discover what it really felt like to be a student in ancient Greece, where the goal was a well developed mind in a well developed body, where students spent all year perfecting themselves, then presented themselves naked before the gods as an act of worship.

 PRICE: FREE FOR PARTICIPANTS.
 Spectators must be NUDE and spectators get in for the day for $20 per person or couple.